Ultimate Guide to the New SAT Essay

 As with all things new, the new SAT has taken some getting used to.
 Students, parents, teachers, and tutors alike have had to adjust to some significant changes in format and content.
 But the good news is that the new SAT is no longer an unknown variable.
 The essay in particular is now a well-known and understood piece of the puzzle, with the prompt remaining the same on each administration of the test.
-The only thing changing is the passage to be analyzed.
+The only thing that has changed is the passage to be analyzed.

-Do I Have to Take the SAT With Essay?
+Do I have to take the SAT with Essay?

-As mentioned above, the essay is technically an optional section on the SAT, so no—you are not required to take it.
+As mentioned above, the essay is technically an optional section on the SAT — so no, you are not required to take it.
 That being said, some colleges or universities do require applicants to submit SAT with Essay scores.
 If you choose not to take the essay portion of the test, you will not be an eligible applicant for any of these schools.
 To find the essay policy at schools you’re interested in, use the College Board’s College Essay Policies search feature.

-Should I Take the Optional SAT Essay?
+Should I take the optional SAT Essay?

-If you are at all unsure of which colleges you’ll be applying to, or you know that at least one of the schools you’re interested in requires the SAT with Essay, you should go ahead and take the Essay portion of the test.
+If you are at all unsure of which colleges you’ll be applying to, or you know that at least one of the schools you’re interested in requires the SAT with Essay, you should go ahead and take the essay portion of the test.
 If you don’t register for the SAT with Essay at first, you can add it later through your online College Board account.
 Registration for the SAT with Essay costs $57 as opposed to the $45 for the SAT without the optional essay section.

-What is the format of the New SAT Essay?
+What is the format of the new SAT Essay?

-The new SAT Essay is a lot like a typical college or upper level high school writing assignment in which you’re asked to analyze a text.
-You’ll be provided a passage between 650 and 750 words and you will be asked to explain how the author builds an argument to persuade his or her audience.
+The new SAT Essay is a lot like a typical college or upper-level high school writing assignment in which you’re asked to analyze a text.
+You’ll be provided a passage between 650 and 750 words, and you will be asked to explain how the author builds an argument to persuade his or her audience.
 You will need to use evidence from the text to support your explanation.
-Unlike on past SATs, you will not be asked to agree or disagree with a position on a topic and you will not be asked to write about your personal experiences.
+Unlike on past SATs, you will not be asked to agree or disagree with a position on a topic, and you will not be asked to write about your personal experiences.

 The instructions and prompt on the SAT Essay, beginning in March 2016, are always the same.
 They read:

-As you read the passage below, consider how [the author] uses
+As you read the passage below, consider how [the author] uses:

 These instructions will be followed by the passage that you’re intended to analyze.
 After the passage, you will see the prompt:

-Write an essay in which you explain how [the author] builds an argument to persuade [his/her] audience that [author’s claim].
+Write an essay in which you explain how [the author] builds an argument to persuade [his/her] audience of [author’s claim].
 In your essay, analyze how [the author] uses one or more of the features listed above (or features of your own choice) to strengthen the logic and persuasiveness of [his/her] argument.
 Be sure that your analysis focuses on the most relevant features of the passage.

 Your essay should not explain whether you agree with [the author’s] claims, but rather explain how the author builds an argument to persuade [his/her] audience.

 Although you can expect the passages to be different, they will all share some common characteristics.
 You can expect the SAT Essay to be based on passages that are written for a broad audience, argue a point, express subtle views on complex subjects, and use logical reasoning and evidence to support claims.
-These passages examine ideas, debates, or trends in the arts and sciences, or civic, cultural, or political life, and they are always taken from published works.
+These passages examine ideas, debates, or trends in the arts and sciences; or civic, cultural, or political life; and they are always taken from published works.